 Subaru never used to be known for the fine quality of its interiors, although some models were better than others but with its new generation of cars that’s no longer the case and, Subaru is now on-par with anything coming from either Europe or Korea at this price point.
 The materials used in the XV, both on the dashboard and elsewhere, are all excellent (read, fine grained and soft-touch) with only a little bit of hard, scratchy plastic found on the entry-level XV 2.0i in the sort of out of the way places your hand will never touch.

 The dashboard layout is typical Subaru (read, functional and easy to read) and almost identical to the Impreza.
 This means you get a small storage space at the base of the centre stack which can be used to hold your phone and other odds and ends; there are two 12V/120W outlets and two USB ports (only one for the entry model) in the front of the car but none in the back.
 Above this space is the climate control which is single-zone only in the entry-level variant and dual-zone after that; our top-spec 2.0i-S variant also featured heated front leather seats which given the morning of the launch started out at -1-degress C were greatly appreciated.

 From there, you move up to the infotainment screen which is 6.5-inches wide in the entry model and 8-inches wide for all others.
 Thankfully, there are shortcut menu buttons which makes navigating the system a breeze and with Apple CarPlay or Android Auto connectivity syncing your smartphone is a cinch.
-The 2.0i-Premium and 2.0i-S we tested both get native sat-nav via TomTom with three-year’s worth of map updates included, which is handy if you lose mobile coverage can can’t use the mapping from your smartphone, although sometimes this can be used offline.
+The 2.0i-Premium and 2.0i-S we tested both get native sat-nav via TomTom with three-year’s worth of map updates included, which is handy if you lose mobile coverage and can’t use the mapping from your smartphone, although sometimes this can be used offline if you plan ahead.